a story about the words that live inside you

 who is still inside all of us."

-A story about why
+A story about why she writes

 Mona Alsabah grew up watching people do something she found quietly extraordinary: they paused.
 In the middle of everything — school, work, arguments, celebrations — there were these small, still moments when someone would go inward.
 Eyes slightly unfocused.
 Breathing slower.
 Reaching for something that didn't have a name.